odan/odan.github.io/_posts/2021-03-21-slim4-laminas-config.md

-If you still have the DI container "settings" entry from the previous Slim tutorial, you can refactor the revise the settings array and remove the "settings" entry afterwards.
+If you still have the DI container "settings" entry from the previous Slim tutorial, you can refactor the settings array and remove it from the DI container.

 Old: